 Dr Maggie Lieu

-I'm currently continuing my PhD research, using clusters of galaxies to determine the cosmological parameters that govern our Universe.
+I'm currently conducting research using clusters of galaxies to determine the cosmological parameters that govern our Universe.
 To do this I'm using statistical techniques to study their mass and growth.
-My job role at the European Space Agency is purely to do science, and it's very important because surprisingly only 7% of people at ESA work on science.
+Additionally, I lecture the machine learning in science MSc.

 How has your career developed since graduating from the University of Birmingham?